10 Fall Home Maintenance Tips

-Your air conditioner can be damaged by the ice, snow, debris, and other weather-related conditions of the fall and winter.
-That means you should winterize it before it gets too cold outside.
+Your HVAC system can be damaged by ice, snow, and debris.
+It’s a good idea to take care of this before it gets too cold outside.

-- Simply begin by removing grass, leaves, twigs, and other debris from the unit itself.
-Then, use a garden hose to rinse it, and remove more debris, dirt, and dust.
+- Start by removing any debris from the unit and use a hose to rinse it off.

-- Then, cover your unit with an A/C cover, to keep ice, snow, and other debris from building up on it.
+- Cover your unit with an A/C cover or piece of plywood to keep debris, ice, and snow from building up.

 7. Clean Chimney And Fireplace